HFA Senior Recognition Ceremony Information for Students

 Contact the University Events Office via e-mail or call 413-577-1101 to request your medal be sent to you.

-Your diploma, which is officially conferred at Friday evening’s Commencement at McGuirk, will be mailed to you.
-To ensure its delivery, all graduates should to check to make sure their mailing address in SPIRE is accurate.
+Your diploma, which is officially conferred at Friday evening’s Commencement held at McGuirk, will be mailed to you at the address you have listed in SPIRE.
+All graduates should to check to make sure it is accurate.
 Diplomas are usually mailed by the end of the summer.
 Questions regarding diplomas should be addressed to: Registrar’s Office, 213 Whitmore Administration Building, 413-545-0555.

 Additional Senior Recognition Ceremony questions?